JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/project-plan.md

 ### Phase 1: Infrastructure Setup
 #### **Objective**:
-Set up the necessary AWS services to support the serverless application.
+Set up the necessary AWS services for the serverless application.

-Setting up **IAM roles** ensures proper access control and security by defining specific permissions for Lambda to interact with API Gateway and DynamoDB. **CloudFormation** or **Terraform** is used to define infrastructure in code, which promotes automation, consistency, and easy management of AWS resources.
-This also allows replication of the environment with minimal manual setup. **DynamoDB** provides a scalable, managed NoSQL database that can automatically adjust to growing data needs. **S3** is chosen for hosting the static frontend due to its cost-effectiveness and seamless integration with serverless applications, offering high durability and availability for static assets.
+This phase involves creating **IAM roles** to ensure proper access control and security, using **Infrastructure as Code (IaC)** with **CloudFormation** or **Terraform** for resource management, and setting up **DynamoDB** for data storage. **S3** will host the static frontend, providing high durability and availability.

 #### **Tasks**:
 1. **Create IAM Roles**:
-   - Set up AWS **IAM** roles with appropriate permissions for Lambda to interact with API Gateway and DynamoDB.
+   - Set up IAM roles with the required permissions for Lambda to interact with API Gateway and DynamoDB.

-2. **Deploy Infrastructure using IaC (CloudFormation or Terraform)**:
+2. **Deploy Infrastructure Using IaC**:
-   - Define resources such as **API Gateway**, **Lambda Functions**, and **DynamoDB** in **Terraform** templates for automated deployment.
+   - Define infrastructure resources such as API Gateway, Lambda functions, and DynamoDB using **Terraform** templates for automated deployment.

-3. **Set up DynamoDB**:
+3. **Set Up DynamoDB**:
    - Create DynamoDB tables for storing user data, training resources, and progress tracking.

-4. **Set up S3 for Static Files**:
+4. **Set Up S3 for Static Files**:
-   - Create an **S3 bucket** to host static files such as HTML, and CSS.
+   - Create an S3 bucket for hosting static files such as HTML and CSS.

 #### **Deliverables**:
 - A Terraform template that defines the infrastructure resources (API Gateway, Lambda, DynamoDB).